StefanoBalocco/myopie.js/README.md

-# Myopie Documentation
+# Myopie

-**Myopie** is a lightweight, skinned, and simplified alternative to Vue.js, inspired by (and borrowing some code from) ReefJS.
-Its name derives from the French word "myopie," meaning **myopia** or **short-sightedness**, reflecting its focus on simplicity and a streamlined feature set for smaller-scale applications.
+> French for Myopia
+>
+> Noun
+> - the quality of being short-sighted
+> - lack of foresight.

+I thought would be a perfect name for a skinned, simplified, alternative to Vue (with some code ripped from [ReefJS](https://github.com/cferdinandi/reef).

 ---